Jovansam/function-approximation-with-GAMS/readme.md

+# Function approximation with GAMS

-# Simple illustration of function approximation using odinary and Chebyshev polynomials
+Simple illustration of function approximation using odinary and Chebyshev polynomials.
+You need to download both files.